-D UE to the manufacturing shift from mass to customized production processes and the trend of an aging population in recent years, more flexibility and safety are required for robots in industrial and logistic scenarios.
-Collaborative Mobile Manipulators (CMM), which integrate a collaborative manipulator on a mobile platform, are designed with these objectives, combining the precision and manipulation capabilities of a robotic arm and the locomotion potential of the mobile platforms [1].
-Because of these advantages, CMMs have demonstrated high suitability to different tasks, not only in industrial manufacturing and warehouse automation but also
+DUE to the manufacturing shift from mass to customized production processes and the trend of an aging population in recent years, more flexibility and safety are required for robots in industrial and logistic scenarios.
+Collaborative Mobile Manipulators (CMM), which integrate a collaborative manipulator on a

-Manuscript received: February, 24, 2022; Revised May, 15, 2022; Accepted June, 12, 2022.
-This paper was recommended for publication by Editor Clement Gosselin upon evaluation of the Associate Editor and Reviewers' comments.
-This work was supported in part by the European Research Council's (ERC) starting grant Ergo-Lean (GA 850932), and in part by European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 871237 (SOPHIA). + Contributed equally to this work.
+Manuscript received 24 February 2022; accepted 12 June 2022.
+Date of publication 30 June 2022; date of current version 6 July 2022.
+This letter was recommended for publication by Associate Editor X. Li and Editor C. Gosselin upon evaluation of the reviewers' comments.
+This work was supported in part by European Research Council's (ERC) starting grant Ergo-Lean under Grant 850932, and in part by European Union's Horizon 2020 Research and Innovation Programme under Grant 871237 (SOPHIA).
+(Jianzhuang Zhao and Alberto Giammarino contributed equally to this work.)
+(Corresponding author: Jianzhuang Zhao)